How To Grow Spindle Palm Tree (Hyophorbe verschaffeltii)

 Propagation:By seeds, germinating in 3-6 months.

-The Spindle Palm Tree has a unique shape trunk, that is swollen in the center forming a spindle shape, hence the name Spindle Palm.
-Trunk is gray, smooth, prominently ringed with the scars of shed fronds, about 1.5 ft in diameter.
+The Spindle Palm Tree boasts a trunk with a unique shape, characterized by a central swelling that forms the spindle-like appearance, hence its name.
+The trunk is gray, smooth, prominently ringed with the scars of shed fronds, and measures approximately 1.5 feet in diameter.

-Leaves are pinnate, or feather-like, about 9-10ft long, with 100-150 leaflets that are bright green on the top and gray on the bottom.
+The leaves are pinnate, or feather-like, spanning about 9-10 feet in length, and adorned with 100-150 leaflets that exhibit bright green color on the upper surface and gray on the lower.

 Spindle Palm Tree (Hyophorbe verschaffeltii) flowers